Federated Learning with Domain Generalization: Experiments

 \subsection{Ablation Study}

-We perform ablation experiments on VLCS and PACS datasets to demonstrate the impact of different components of \mtname.
-Specifically, we focus on the distribution generator and discriminator, along with the data label (encoding as one-hot vector) in these two components.
-When we remove the distribution generator and discriminator from \mtname, it regresses to standard FedAvg \cite{DBLP:conf/aistats/McMahanMRHA17}.
-We use ``\mtname w/o.
-RP'' to denote \mtname without the Random Projection (RP) layer.
-When we remove the one-hot vectors from both distribution generator and discriminator, the remained \mtname is denoted as ``\mtname w/o. one-hot''.
-We report the results in \cref{tb::abla-vlcs}.
+An ablation study investigates the performance of \mtname by removing a certain component to understand the contribution of the component to the overall \mtname scheme.
+We perform ablation experiments on VLCS and PACS datasets using AlexNet.
+Specifically, we focus on the distribution generator and discriminator, along with the data label (encoding as a one-hot vector) in these two components.
+When we remove the one-hot vectors from both distribution generator and discriminator, the remained \mtname is denoted as ``\mtname w/o one-hot''.
+We use ``\mtname w/o RP'' to denote \mtname without the Random Projection (RP) layer. ``\mtname w/o G\&D'' represents \mtname without \gename and discriminator.
+Fig. \ref{Fig::abl} shows the ablation study results.
+The results analysis is performed as follows.

-\textbf{Compared with FedAvg.} As shown in \cref{tb::abla-vlcs}, \mtname has higher accuracy in each target domain than FedAvg.
-In terms of average accuracy, \mtname outperforms FedAvg more than 3\%.
-This result may because that FedAvg only contains two modules, i.e., feature extractor and classifier, so there is no mechanism for forced feature alignment.